Need Help? Give us a call.

 “For catering, you have to ask questions about the people they’re serving, the type of event they’re having, what their needs are,” says Pratt.
 “Because then you can make recommendations specific to the people who will be there.
 Once they feel like you’re concerned about the welfare of their party or the success of their event, they start kind of playing into that.
 Maybe they say Aunt Sally is a vegetarian and then you can talk about Aunt Sally, and why you’d want to make sure she’s happy.”

-This is perhaps the most classic example of upselling, but no article on the tactic would be complete without mentioning it: You can always add things onto an order to make it more complete.
+This is perhaps the most classic example of upselling, but no article would be complete without mentioning it: you can always add things onto an order to make it more complete.
 Here, upselling is used interchangeably with cross-selling, which is when you add on a related item (such as cups and plates for a food order, or a streaming device with a television) to round out the purchase for both parties.

 “You can remind customers that if they haven’t ordered dessert, they can add dessert.
 If they haven’t ordered drinks, they can add drinks,” says Pratt.
 “Sometimes this is a pure upsell, but other times it’s something the customer really hadn’t considered.
 They walked in knowing they want something, but with nothing particular in mind, so you have to help them.”